tlack/xxl/README.md

 	syntax with only three special forms: comments, strings, and grouping (i.e., `( )`, `[ ]` and `{ }`)
 - Agnostic about whitespace.
 Don't let invisible special characters ruin your day.
-- Very fast operations on values, especially large arrays (pretty slow parser, though)
-- Vector-oriented and convenient operation on primitive values.
-For instance, `1,2,3 * (4,5,6)` is perfectly legal and returns 4,10,18.
-This is a huge time saver and eliminates many loops.
-- Diverse integer type options, including 128bit octoword (denoted with `o`).
-- Threading support, kinda (requires attention)
-- Values can have `tags` associated with them, allowing you to create an OOP-like concept of structure within data, while all regular operations work seamlessly as if you were using the underlying data type.
-- BSD license
-- Built in web server (half way there at least)
 - Variable names can't contain numbers, so you can build up some pretty clean and short expressions that mirror mathematics. `3u b5` means `3 * u b 5`, assuming u is a single argument (unary) function and b is a two argument (binary) function.